impostorsguides/impostorsguides.github.io/rbenv/part-1/1-g-content.md

 The short answer is that the child shell is used by RBENV to detect which Ruby version is the right one, and then run the original command corresponding to the shim that's being executed (i.e. `bundle` or whatever).

 A deeper answer would require an explanation of how the RBENV codebase works as a whole, which is beyond the scope of this post.
-But if you want to know more, I've already written a 500-page deep-dive into the codebase, written in the same format as this guide (with experiments, beginner-friendly explanations, etc).
-Sign up below to get notified when I post it.
+However, I've already written a deeper dive into the codebase, with experiments, beginner-friendly explanations, etc. similar to this series.
+Let me know [via Twitter](https://twitter.com/impostorsguides){:target="_blank" rel="noopener"} or via email (`impostorsguides at gmail dot com`) if you would find that valuable.
+If enough people are interested, I'll post it.

-{% include convert_kit_2.html %}

 In the meantime, what do the contents of the `RBENV_DIR` variable look like?
 To answer that, we have to know what the following resolves to: